View PDF of this article.

 Making Sense of California's Low Carbon Fuel Standard

-the Greenhouse Gas (GHG) emissions associated with transport fuel production are the driving principles behind
+Intensity (CI) and the Greenhouse Gas (GHG) emissions associated with transport fuel production are the driving

-development of California's Low Carbon Fuel Standard (LCFS).
-California is not alone in seeking
+principles behind development of California's Low Carbon Fuel Standard (LCFS).
+California is not

-these goals, nor is the State at the fore-front of the many parallel efforts.
-Globally, we are witnessing the
+alone in seeking these goals, nor is the State at the fore-front of the many parallel efforts.
+Globally, we are

-development and adoption of mandatory, voluntary, and hybrid schemes to ensure a socially, economically, and
+witnessing the development and adoption of mandatory, voluntary, and hybrid schemes to ensure a socially,

 global schemes of standards and their certification constructs, the emphasis is primarily on the rather elusive